Samantha Rayner Steams Up Instagram In A Sexy Corset Top & Some Skintight Pants

 In the racy shot, Samantha looked gorgeous in a brown cupped corset top.
 The tiny shirt was strapless and featured a sweetheart neckline to showcase her toned arms, shoulders, and ample cleavage.

 She added a pair of plum-colored pants.
-The bottoms were so so tight they appeared painted on as they clung to her curvy hips, round booty, and lean legs.
+The bottoms were so that tight they appeared painted on as they clung to her curvy hips, round booty, and lean legs.
 Her tiny waist and rock hard abs were also on full display in the photo.
 She accessorized the look with a brown leather handbag and matching heels.

 Samantha stood in her kitchen with a dishwasher and microwave behind her as she gave a sexy stare into the camera.
-She placed one foot in front of the other and had her hands stretched out to rest on the white counter top that surrounded her.
+She placed one foot in front of the other and had her hands stretched out to rest on the white countertop that surrounded her.

 Samantha’s long, dark brown hair was parted in the center and styled in voluminous waves that fell down her back and rippled over her shoulder.

 She also sported a bombshell makeup look in the post.
 The application included long lashes and black winged eyeliner.
-She added smoky eye shadow and defined brows to draw even more attention to her eyes.
+She added smoky eyeshadow and defined brows to draw even more attention to her eyes.

 Her glowing skin was accentuated with pink blush on the apples of her cheeks and highlighter on her nose, chin, forehead, and under eyes.
 She completed the look with dark pink lipstick.